 Concentration of Credit Risk.
 Disclosure of investments by amount and issuer for any issuer that represents five percent or more of total investments is required.
 This requirement does not apply to investments issued or explicitly guaranteed by the U.S. government, investments in mutual funds and external investments pools, and other pooled investments.
-As of June 30, 2018, the Authority had the following investments:
+As of June 30, 2019, the Authority had no investments.